cockroachdb/docs/v22.2/ui-statements-page.md

 The **Statements** tab is selected.
 Click the **Active Executions** radio button.
 The [Active Executions table](#active-executions-table) displays.

 {{site.data.alerts.callout_info}}
-Active executions are polled every 10 seconds and fast-running executions will potentially disappear upon each refresh.
+Active executions are polled every 10 seconds.
+Faster-running executions will potentially disappear upon each refresh.
 {{site.data.alerts.end}}

 The following screenshot shows the active statement execution for `SELECT city, id FROM vehicles WHERE city = 'washington dc'`: